top of page

 What Can I Expect in a Psychological Assessment?

 1. Clinical Interview: The psychologist conducts a structured or semi-structured interview to gather information about the person's current concerns, personal history, family background, medical history, and any relevant psychosocial factors.
+This may include discussions about learning difficulties or emotional issues.

 2. Psychometric Testing: Depending on the specific questions or concerns, standardised psychological tests may be administered.
 These tests can assess various areas such as personality traits, emotional functioning, cognitive abilities, memory, attention, and specific psychological symptoms.
+This may include an IQ test Singapore residents can take to measure intellectual abilities, or a cognitive test to evaluate specific mental processes.

 4. Collateral Information: Information from other sources, such as family members, teachers, or healthcare providers, may be gathered to provide a more comprehensive understanding of the individual's functioning across different settings.
+This is particularly important for assessing school achievement and developing a learning profile.

 Types of Psychological Assessments

 A psychological evaluation is a systematic process conducted by psychologists to assess an individual's mental and emotional health, cognitive abilities, personality traits, and overall psychological functioning.
+This may include evaluations of verbal abilities and nonverbal abilities.

-green leaf on white surface_edited.jpg
+green leaf with white background

 A forensic psychological assessment is a specialized evaluation conducted by psychologists within the context of legal proceedings.
 It involves applying psychological principles and methods to understand individuals involved in legal matters.